stand for ukrainian independence image

 How can I use custom WordPress taxonomies?

 Custom taxonomies greatly expand your options.
 You can assign content to categories and tags the way you want.
-For example, if you have a recipe site, you can split dishes by ingredients, cooking time, and national cuisines.
+For example, if you have a recipe site, you can split dishes by ingredients, cooking time, and national cuisine.
 This would make the site more user-friendly.

 What is the difference between categories and taxonomies?